Intensive Inpatient Program for Substance Abuse Near Me

-An intensive inpatient program provides rehabilitation services, including comprehensive and intensive treatment for individuals struggling with addiction, mental health issues, or other disorders.
+An intensive inpatient program provides drug and alcohol rehabilitation services, including comprehensive and intensive treatment for individuals struggling with addiction, mental health issues, or other disorders.
 In this 24-hour care program, patients reside in a facility for an extended period, typically from a few weeks to several months.

 What Is Intensive Inpatient Program?